 A marketing plan is a document that outlines your current market position, marketing goals, and how you’re going to achieve them.

 The marketing plan is the bridge between strategy and execution.
-There’s lots of different information you can include in this plan, but there are a few key items that should be covered:
+There are many kinds of information you can include in this plan, but there are a few key items that should be almost always be covered:

 1. Business overview